 My height is definitely a challenge as I pursued volleyball.
-Most girls are taller than I am, especially in my position, but I must face [these] challenges and
+Most girls are taller than I am, especially in my position, but I must face [these] challenges and the opponent's court during a game last season.

-PHOTO COURTESY OF JULIE SAM Sophomore Julie Sam (2) takes a great leap to spike the ball into the opponent's court during a game last season. work 10 times harder than those with a height advantage over me.
+work 10 times harder than those with a height advantage over me.
 What is one of your more memorable moments as an athlete?

 I can never find one specific memorable moment as an athlete because through all the teams I have played with, there have been various moments of success [and] hardship.
 I believe the most memorable moments are the moments where I can feel the nerve to win and how the team screams and cheers at every success for each and every player.
 I will never forget the bonds that I have created through this sport.

-Men's soccer take early lead By Andrew Boyce Staff Writer De Anza College men's soccer defeated the City College of San Francisco Rams 3-1 on Friday Oct.
+8 SPORTS Oct.
+21, 2013 Men's soccer take early lead By Andrew Boyce Staff Writer De Anza College men's soccer defeated the City College of San Francisco Rams 3-1 on Friday Oct.
 11 with a performance filled with skill and finesse.
 The men's team started the game with a swift offensive attack forcing the opponent to take a defensive stance early in the game.
 The first goal, 20 minutes into the match, was scored by freshman De Anza midfielder Cory Rodas from a beautiful cross, making San Francisco play catch up for the rest of the game.
 Zaid Abu Abed scored De Anza's second goal, bringing De Anza's lead to 2-0.
 The rest of the half continued with De Anza keeping the San Francisco's goal keeper on his toes.
 Not only was De Anza's offense extremely well-executed, but the defense played with just as much skill and made the entire team a strong force on the field.
 The goalkeeper had many amazing saves throughout the game.